Uji Shūi Monogatari

 A Collection of Tales from Uji (宇治拾遺物語, Uji Shūi Monogatari) is a collection of Japanese tales written around the beginning of the 13th century.
 The author is unknown, and it may have been revised several times.

-The title means "gleanings from Uji Dainagon Monogatari", a book which no longer exists.
+The title references the Uji Dainagon Monogatari, a book which no longer exists.
 The Dainagon of Uji was Minamoto no Takakuni.

 The work is classified as setsuwa literature.
 Following in the footsteps of Konjaku Monogatarishū, it is the representative setsuwa work of the Kamakura period.

 Contents

-Summary of Uji Shūi Monogatari tales

 The story is made up of 197 tales spanning 15 volumes.
+Of the 197, 80 of the stories also appear in the Konjaku Monogatarishū.

 The preface states that it contains tales from Japan, India, and China.
 However, few of them are original, with many stories containing common elements from earlier works such as Konjaku Monogatarishū.

 Contents include a number of characters ranging from nobles to commoners and tales ranging from everyday stories to the obscure and comical.
 Several of the stories were used as a basis for short stories by Ryūnosuke Akutagawa including Hell Screen.

 The tales collected in Uji Shūi Monogatari can be split into the following major categories: